mighty-gerbils/gerbil-persist/persist.md

 each independently from the rest of the software, except for a number of small delimited interfaces through which it interacts with that rest of the software.
+(Some Functional Programmers call that Compositionality; same difference.)

 Orthogonal Persistence has atomic sections, memory barriers and persistent processes, that are modular.